 Say you have a credit card that charges 21.92 percent interest.
 A new offer promises one year no interest for balance transfers, plus 15.49 percent after that year is up.
 For a year, you’ll pay no interest at all, which means you can put that extra money toward paying down your balance.
 Even when that year is up, you’ll still save on interest each month.

 What happens when you pay your balance down?
 You improve your available credit.
 So, yes, you might have lowered your score with the initial inquiry, but as long as you keep paying down the principal, you’ll enjoy the benefits of having more available credit well into the future.

 Comparison shopping is always a good thing.
 If you only look at one lender, chances are, you’re missing a better deal from someone else.

-The good news is, you’ll probably be able to get rate quotes without hard credit checks.
+The good news is, that you’ll probably be able to get rate quotes without hard credit checks.
 But even if you have to go through a full credit check to get a better deal, it won’t hurt all that much.

-You probably aren’t shopping for loans and credit cards year round.
+You probably aren’t shopping for loans and credit cards year-round.
 You’ll do all your shopping in one quick go, then move on with your life.
 Lenders know, looking at your report, that you likely were comparison shopping to have so many inquiries at once.